 The USF Health Informatics Advisory Board Members are:

-Ruth is a registered nurse and attorney with extensive experience in clinical workflows, hospital operations, change management, EHR deployment/optimization, data privacy and healthcare regulatory compliance.
+Ruth Amos, RN, JD is a registered nurse and attorney with extensive experience in clinical workflows, hospital operations, change management, EHR deployment/optimization, data privacy, and healthcare regulatory compliance.
 She is the former NCAL regional lead for KP Health Connect in Maternal Child Health at Kaiser Permanente.
-Ruth has expertise in EHR business process improvement, Healthcare Regulatory/Compliance; EPIC, EMTEK, ClinicComp, Cerner, LINKS, CIPS systems.
+Ruth has expertise in EHR business process improvement, Healthcare Regulatory/Compliance, EPIC, EMTEK, ClinicComp, Cerner, LINKS, and CIPS systems.
 She is also fluent in Spanish.
 Her current activities include: HIMSS Legal Task Force, United States Supreme Court Bar member, Information Privacy and Protection: CIPP/IT pending.

-Originally from the Midwest, Connie has been at Stanford Hospital and Clinics for nearly 34 years.
-During her tenure at SHC she has served in multiple capacities.
-She began as a staff nurse and then manager in critical care, followed by various positions in Nursing Administration, including Director of Nursing Informatics.
-In 2008 Connie moved to Information Technology Services (ITS) and founded the Clinical Informatics Department to support their newly implemented enterprise electronic health record.
+Connie Taylor, originally from the Midwest has been at Stanford Hospital and Clinics for nearly 34 years.
+During her tenure at SHC, she has served in multiple capacities.
+She started as a staff nurse and then manager in critical care, followed by various positions in Nursing Administration, including Director of Nursing Informatics.
+In 2008, she moved to Information Technology Services (ITS) and founded the Clinical Informatics Department to support the newly implemented enterprise electronic health record.
 Her current role is Program Manager for EHR Business Continuity and Regulatory Compliance.
-Originally a diploma nurse, Connie obtained her BSN from UCSF and her MPA from USF.
+Originally a diploma nurse, she obtained her BSN from UCSF and MPA from USF.